wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     <a name="Flow_LakeFormation"></a>

-1.  <a href="#LakeFormation">Lake Formation</a> provides a central way to manage fine-grained permissions to data across AWS data services.
+1.  <a href="#LakeFormation">Lake Formation</a> provides a central way to manage with <strong>fine-grained permissions to a lot of data across AWS data services</strong>.

-1. Perhaps ensure that <a href="#KMS">KMS (Key Management Service</a> is used appropriate?

 1. Amazon has investest heavily in its <strong>SageMaker</strong> ML (Machine Learning) Modeling tool for AI (Artificial Intelligence).